 Community Access Media (CAM) allows individuals access to the tools of media production, training, the space and the channel to address the needs of this community.
 Access is provided through both individual and organizational membership levels.
 Once members join they can receive training in several different workshops.
 After they have been trained, members are able to reserve equipment and facilities and begin producing their own programs, with some additional assistance.
 Our staff then helps them with post-production that ranges from cable-casting on our station to uploading to their organization’s You Tube channel.
 CAM empowers citizens of Erie County, assists them in elevating their career skills and provides a valuable outreach source.
 The nonprofit community has also used CAM to its advantage in bringing local issues to the forefront of local dialog as well as a tool in building their own marketing materials.

 In fact, CAM offers an extremely low cost alternative to create video productions for mass media.
 Without the services CAM offers, many non-profit groups would be limited in their abilities to reach out to beneficiaries and donors.
-Organizations as diverse as the Sisters of Mercy, Erie Homes for Children and Adults, Mental Health Association of NWPA, Charter School of Excellence, and the Amazing Grays have become organizational members in order to produce a variety of programming including several long-running and successful series.
-CAM also documents several music festivals each year including Roar on the Shore, the Blues and Jazz Festival and Celebrate Erie.
+Organizations as diverse as the Sisters of Mercy, Mission Empower, the Mental Health Association of NWPA, the Charter School of Excellence, and the Nonprofit Partnership have become organizational members in order to produce a variety of programming including several long-running and successful series.
+CAM also documents several events each year including Erie's Blues and Jazz Festival, Roar on the Shore, 8 Great Tuesdays, Knockout Homelessness, Bayfront Brawl, and Celebrate Erie.

 In addition, individuals from all walks of life and areas of interest are represented on our membership roster and produce a multitude of non-series programs.
 Our members produce a wide variety of programming that runs the gamut from promoting community organizations to providing unique local, original entertainment.
 CAM is the only channel in Erie that cablecasts full-length, original, locally produced non-news programs.
 During the past year CAM held over 30 classes and educational workshops that varied in length from one hour to four weeks.
 In 2018 our membership produced over 6,000 hours of programming for the Erie community.

 Today, Community Access Media is a small but thriving asset to the Erie community.
 With a membership of dedicated producers, we have continually built our programming base.
 There are several groups that regularly produce new episodes and about a dozen producers who generate non-series programming.
 In addition, with the help of our members, CAM shoots two multi-day festivals, charity benefits and a number of political forums each year.
-In any given year our members contribute over 3,000 hours, valued at approximately $75,000 using figures validated by Independent Sector at www.independentsector.org
+In any given year our members contribute over 2,000 hours of volunteer service, in addition to the 7,000 plus hours of facilities and equipment usage.
+These numbers are valued approximately at $228,000 using figures validated by Independent Sector at www.independentsector.org